Dietary supplement: Minerals

 Minerals are the exogenous chemical elements indispensable for life.
 Four minerals – carbon, hydrogen, oxygen, and nitrogen – are essential for life but are so ubiquitous in food and drink that these are not considered nutrients and there are no recommended intakes for these as minerals.
 The need for nitrogen is addressed by requirements set for protein, which is composed of nitrogen-containing amino acids.
 Sulfur is essential, but for humans, not identified as having a recommended intake per se.
 Instead, recommended intakes are identified for the sulfur-containing amino acids methionine and cysteine.
 There are dietary supplements that provide sulfur, such as taurine and methylsulfonylmethane.

 The essential nutrient minerals for humans, listed in order by weight needed to be at the Recommended Dietary Allowance or Adequate Intake are potassium, chlorine, sodium, calcium, phosphorus, magnesium, iron, zinc, manganese, copper, iodine, chromium, molybdenum, selenium and cobalt (the last as a component of vitamin B12).
 There are other minerals which are essential for some plants and animals, but may or may not be essential for humans, such as boron and silicon.
 Essential and purportedly essential minerals are marketed as dietary supplements, individually and in combination with vitamins and other minerals.

 Although as a general rule, dietary supplement labeling and marketing are not allowed to make disease prevention or treatment claims, the U.S. FDA has for some foods and dietary supplements reviewed the science, concluded that there is significant scientific agreement, and published specifically worded allowed health claims.
 An initial ruling allowing a health claim for calcium dietary supplements and osteoporosis was later amended to include calcium supplements with or without vitamin D, effective January 1, 2010.
 Examples of allowed wording are shown below.
-In order to qualify for the calcium health claim, a dietary supplement must contain at least 20% of the Reference Dietary Intake, which for calcium means at least 260 mg/serving.
+To qualify for the calcium health claim, a dietary supplement must contain at least 20% of the Reference Dietary Intake, which for calcium means at least 260 mg/serving.